 During World War One, the Maharaja of Nepal declared that the whole military resources of Nepal were at His Majesty’s disposal, we shall be proud to be of any service, however little it may be.
 (1) Almost two million Gurkhas’ have fought for Britain.
-Twenty years later another serious crisis occurred, which saw Gurkhas’ fight in greater numbers than in any other previous campaign in their history.
+Twenty years later another serious crisis occurred, which saw Gurkhas fight in greater numbers than in any other previous campaign in their history.
 However, the question remained; how can the once renowned imperial soldiers of the empire, successfully maintain the Gurkha reputation of a brave, loyal, and formidable fighting force of the British Raj, during World War Two?

 The post-WW-1 legislation primarily assigned the Indian Army, only for ‘the defense of India against external aggression and the maintenance of internal peace and tranquility.
-(2) As suggested by this legislation, Gurkhas’ remained extremely active for two primary tasks of the Indian Army; firstly, as an imperial defense, and secondly as an internal security force.
+(2) As suggested by this legislation, Gurkhas’ remained extremely active in two primary tasks of the Indian Army; firstly, as an imperial defense, and secondly as an internal security force.
 Many historians claim that fighting in the Northwest Frontier during the inter-war period proved to be a training ground for Gurkhas.
 However, one must investigate, to what extent, fighting irregular warfare helped in dealing with the ever-evolving methods of war.

 Despite the nations’ immense contribution in WW-1, India was viewed as less of a priority at the start of WW-2; The external role of the Indian Army during the ‘phony war’ was limited to providing a few brigades of reinforcements in Egypt and Malaya,(3) as an imperial reserve.
-Instead, London ordered the GHQ India (General Headquarter India) to continue to its inter-war role, as a primary task.
+Instead, London ordered the GHQ India (General Headquarters India) to continue its inter-war role, as a primary task.
 Research has shown that many GHQ senior commanders had traditionalist views regarding the modernization of the Indian army.
 The old unenthusiastic behavior of London coupled with a traditionalist practice resulted in the Indian Army being ill-prepared for war.

 Despite many years of soldiering on harsh frontiers, the Gurkhas’ mobilization for war came later than the rest of the Indian Army.
-The war and mobilization offered, an opportunity to end the old system of Indianization.
+The war and mobilization offered, an opportunity to end the old system of Indianisation.
 However, it barely affected the Gurkha brigade, as it continued to be a unique organization, within the imperial Indian Army.
 The adoption of separate policies caused many problems, to satisfy the demand of Target 41 and Target 43 expansion.
 Initially, Gurkhas enjoyed relative success against an inferior enemy in the Middle East; however, a series of defeats had to be faced in North Africa.
 Historians argue that Gurkhas were not trained for this kind of desert warfare.
 Additionally, senior British officers grossly underestimated the performance of the Indian Army.

-However, the victory of the 4th Division in Tunisia was a turning point that forced us to re-assess the precious claim of senior commanders.
+However, the victory of the 4th Division in Tunisia was a turning point that forced us to re-assess the previous claim of senior commanders.
 As a result, the Gurkhas fought other significant battles as a specialist unit, in the re-conquest and liberation of Europe.
 Nevertheless, the successes in the Middle East and North Africa were overshadowed, by the series of humiliating defeats in the Far East.
-The creation of the Japanese imposed Indian National Army (INA), after the fall of Singapore supported the Quit India movement that produced considerable strains to the Gurkhas Brigade at a time of reformation for the Indian Army.
+The creation of the Japanese imposed Indian National Army (INA), after the fall of Singapore supported the Quit India movement that produced considerable strains on the Gurkhas Brigade at a time of reformation for the Indian Army.
 The renewed loyalty of Gurkhas was tested critically at this juncture.
 Significantly, it was against the Japanese in Burma that Gurkhas showed their supreme superiority against the enemy, than in any other theaters of war.

 (1) Smith.
 E.D, Britain’s Brigade of Gurkhas, (Leo Cooper Ltd, 1973, London), p 84.
 (2) Elliott, Maj Gen J.G, A roll of Honor, The story of the Indian Army 1939-1945, (Cassell and Company Ltd, 1965, London), p 13.
 (3) Gould.
 T, Imperial Warriors: Britain and the Gurkhas, (Granta Books, 1999, London), p 236

-The Japs defeat in the second Arakan and the successes of the Chindits’ operations confirmed, it soon became clear that the Japs are not gods of the jungle.
+The Japs defeat in the second Arakan and the successes of the Chindits’ operations were confirmed, and it soon became clear that the Japs are not gods of the jungle.
 The previous criticism towards the Gurkhas’ performance in the First Chindits was overshadowed by their superb performance in the second Arakan operation.
 Also, the desperate Jap offensive in 1944 had been halted, by superior fighting qualities performed by the imperial soldiers (Gurkhas), which finally led to the fall of Burma to British hands.